agusl88/VooblyAPI-PHP-Wrapper/README.md

 Features
 ========

-- Support for all the API calls: All the aviable API calls are fully implemented.
+- Support for all the API calls: All the available API calls are fully implemented.

 - Integrated Cache System: Simple but effective cache system.
-With this you won't do more than a few calls per day even with in a hight traffic site, so you don't have to worry about being blocked for doing for than 1000 daily calls.
+With this you won't do more than a few calls per day even with in a high traffic site, so you don't have to worry about being blocked for doing more than 1000 daily calls.
-IMPORTANT: This cache is and API-Level Cache, is not designed for be used as cache for your application.
+IMPORTANT: This cache is and API-Level Cache, is not designed for be used as cache for your main application.

 - Auto-Split & Auto-Merge for large querys: When you are doing a query with a large uidlist (>30), Voobly server won't response your request.
 This PHP implementation auto-split the query, and auto-merge the results making your life easy.